gavlinski/Foursquare-Mass-Editor-Tools/README.md

 * Multiple fields editing
 * Google Maps locations pin points

-Requirements for (super)use
+Requirements for (Super)Use
 ---------------------------

 1. Be a Foursquare Superuser (not tested with normal users)
 2. Go to http://4sq.gcp.net.br or http://4sq.neuralab.cc
 3. Allow application access to your account

-If you are not familiar with brazilian portuguese language, please translate it using you favorite tool.
+If you are not familiar with Brazilian Portuguese language, please translate it using you favorite browser tool.
+English users report that it works well and is easily understood.

+Internet Explorer obviously not supported.
+Please use Mozilla Firefox, Google Chrome or Apple Safari.

 User abuses will not be tolerated, so please be warned.